charbugs/donkey-lisp/README.md

 (append (list) 1) ; (1)
 ```

 For strings the `cons` and `append` function behave the same.
-Also, the element to append or prepend does not need to be a single character.
+Also the element to append or prepend does not need to be a single character.

 ```clojure
 (cons "f" "oobar") ; foobar